 Part 1.
-Personal Information Renewal New Member

-(Please Print)

-Name

-Address City

-Zip Email

-Telephone Cell Phone

-Part 2.
-Membership Dues, July 1 through June 30.

-A. Our membership renewal period begins each year in April for the following year.
-Dues are \$40 per year.

-B. Dues must be received or postmarked on or before June 30 to be included in the yearbook.

-C. New members joining after February 1 of the current year may deduct \$15 from the yearly membership dues for membership through June 30.

-D. Special Needs

-If you have special needs and would like to request accommodation, please contact the Membership Chair listed on this form or contact us at info@olympiaweaversguild.org

-\$40 Yearly membership

-\$55 Household membership (2 or more people residing in the same house).

-\$30 Student or hardship membership

-Tax Deductible Donation to:

-Hazel Pattison Grant Fund Marjorie Erickson New Weaver Fund

-General Fund Terri Standley Inspirational Member Award Fund

-Total Enclosed Check #

-OWG is a tax exempt entity under 501C(3) of the IRS Code.
-All donations are tax-deductible.
+Personal Information Renewal New Member (Please Print) Name City AddressE Telephone Part 2.
+Membership Dues, July 1 thro ough June 30. begins each year in April for the following year.
+Dues are \$40 per year. aulcod on ou bofore June 20 to be included in the B. Dues must be received or postmo yearbook. arked on or before June 30 To be included in the C. New members joining after Febro membership dues for membership t D. Special Needs - may deduct \$15 from the yearly D. special Needs If you have special needs and wou Membership Chair listed on this forn - \$40 Yearly membership \$55 Household membership (2 c \$30 Student or hardship membe Tax Deductible Donation to: the same house).
+Hazel Pattison Grant Fur ndMarjorie Terri Standley Inspiration Total Enclosed Chec ck # OWG is a tax exempt entity under 501C(3) of the IRS Code.
+A All donations are tax-deductible.
 Part 3.
-Member Photographs, Address and Contact Information Confidentiality

-A. Photographs

-Photographs may be taken during guild events.
-Please choose one of the following:

-I agree that photos of me taken during guild sponsored events may be used by the guild.

-I do not want my photo taken or used in any manner and agree to wear a specially marked name tag at all guild functions to let photographers know I do not wish my photograph taken.
+Member Photographs, Addre ess and Contact Informatio on Confidentiality A. Photographs Photographs may be taken during guild events.
+Please choos se one of the following: I agree that photos of me take n during guild sponsored e events may be used by the guild.
+I do not want my photo taken o • d agree to wear a specially marked